Greyhawk: Setting

 Following yet more work, in 1978 Gygax agreed to publish his world and decided to redevelop Oerth from scratch.
 Once he had sketched out the entire planet to his satisfaction, one hemisphere of Oerth was dominated by a massive continent called Oerik.
 Gygax decided to concentrate his first efforts on the continent of Oerik and asked TSR's printing house about the maximum size of paper they could handle; the answer was 34 x 22 inches (86 cm x 56 cm).
 He found that, using the scale he desired, he could fit only the northeast corner of Oerik on two of the sheets.
 This corner of Oerik became known as "the Flanaess", so named in Gygax's mind because of the peaceful people known as the Flannae who had once lived there.
-Gygax also added many more new regions, countries and cities, bringing the number of political states to 60:
+Gygax also added many more new regions, countries and cities, bringing the number of political states to 60.

 Needing original placenames for all of the geographical and political places on his map, Gygax sometimes resorted to wordplay based on the names of friends and acquaintances.
 For instance, Perrenland was named after Jeff Perren, who co-wrote the rules for Chainmail with Gygax; Urnst was a homophone of Ernst (his son Ernie); and Sunndi was a near-homophone of Cindy, another of Gygax's children.

-From Gygax's prototype map, Darlene Pekul, a freelance artist in Lake Geneva, developed a full colour map on a hex grid.
-Gygax was so pleased with the end result that he quickly switched his home Greyhawk campaign over to the new world he had created.
+From Gygax's prototype map, Darlene Pekul, a freelance artist in Lake Geneva, developed a full color map on a hex grid.
+Gygax was so pleased with the result that he quickly switched his home Greyhawk campaign over to the new world he had created.
 Ultimately, the original Castle Greyhawk was never published for public play, instead with many of the elements of Gygax's original campaign becoming the seed for other adventures.